milancermak/cairopractice.com/_posts/2023-04-03-storing-user-defined-types-pt-1.md

 Here's an example of a contract showing the whole code, together with a simple test:

+(Note: this code won't compile with the 1.0.0-alpha.6 release.
+Use the commit [`bc1ebcb8`](https://github.com/starkware-libs/cairo/commit/bc1ebcb8236603baa2b1f25bb04148a00aac0984) that introduced Serde derive or any other later commit to compile.)

 ```rust
 use starknet::StorageAccess;
 use starknet::StorageBaseAddress;